zatonovo/lambda.r/README.md

 Sugar Coating
 =============
-All the great features of R function calls are still supported in lambda-r.
-In addition, lambda-r provides some parse transforms to add some extra features to make application development even faster.
+All the great features of R function calls are still supported in lambda.r.
+In addition, lambda.r provides some parse transforms to add some extra features to make application development even faster.

 Object Attributes